5 Marketing Lessons from The Golden Bachelor

 However, throw a septuagenarian into the mix, and I'll bite.
 Elder boomers navigating the pop-culture waters of reality TV is fascinating, and looking for a second chance love to boot?
 Hand me the remote.

-I instantly liked Gerry; he resembled my most charming Uncle, tall and tanned with kind eyes and a big smile, but with a little more mid-western "aw-shucks" vibe than Wall Street swagger.
+I instantly liked Gerry; he resembles my most charming Uncle, tall and tanned with kind eyes and a big smile, but with a little more mid-western "aw-shucks" vibe than Wall Street swagger.

 And, then, there are the women.
 I love the women.
 They are all interesting, smart, vibrant, beautiful, and fun, like a Barbie® branded Granny set.
 And they became friends, y'all!

 As my own girl gang gears up for tonight's finale watch party, I'm trying to focus on the day ahead.
-But, my mind is a heated pickleball match, 🏓 Golden Bachelor 👀 Marketing 👀 Golden Bachelor 👀 Marketing.
+But, my mind is one of Ellen’s heated pickleball matches: 🏓 Golden Bachelor 👀 Marketing 👀 Golden Bachelor 👀 Marketing.

-Check out the five marketing lessons I learned from Gerry and the Gals.
+Check out these FIVE Marketing Lessons from Gerry and the Gals.

 Lesson #1: Provocative = Memorable